Andrew Leamy: His Life

 Leamy dug a canal to connect the lake to the Gatineau River to facilitate the transportation of logs to his sawmill.
-The mill, which was the second steam-powered mill in the region - one of only two - was entirely destroyed when a boiler exploded, killing Leamy's eldest son, Louis-Napoleon.
-He did not rebuild the mill himself but instead sold the location to another who rebuilt the mill.
-After the second explosion in 1883, the mill was never rebuilt.
+The mill, which was the second steam-powered mill in the region - one of only two - was entirely destroyed on June 6, 1857 when a boiler exploded, killing Leamy's eldest son, Louis-Napoleon.
+The mill was rebuilt but suffered a second explosion on Aug.
+16, 1867, which killed at least one man and injured six including another of Leamy's sons.
+The mill was never rebuilt.

 Andrew Leamy was a devout Catholic and, in the tradition of the Wright family, gave much of his time to the social and cultural development of the small developing village of Wright's Town.
 Andrew Leamy donated the family burial ground opened in 1809, to the Oblate Fathers after they purchased the land to create the Notre-Dame Cemetery.
 According to the Drouin records of Notre-Dame Parish, he was a popular best man at weddings of his workers and godfather for many families.
 He worked hand-in-hand with Père Reboul to achieve the emancipation of school governance for the county.
 The result was the creation of the county's first independent School Commission in 1866, of which he was elected the first President.